muziejus/media-history-of-nyc/README.md

 The syllabus relies, first and foremost, on the file `metadata.yml`, which tells Pandoc where to find the source files, what order to put them in, and which templates to use when creating pdfs and htmls.
-It also relies on a BibTeX file (`syllabus.bib`) to generate the bibliographies at the end of each document.
+It also relies on a BibTeX file (`bib.bib`) to generate the bibliographies at the end of each document.

 The meat of the syllabus is in the `sections/` folder, and that leaves